-If you’re a wage earning taxpayer, chances are that you’re already familiar with Form W-2.
-For paid employees (ie, most taxpayers) the W-2 is among the most crucial of tax documents.
+If you’re a wage-earning taxpayer, chances are you’re already familiar with Form W-2.
+For paid employees (ie, most taxpayers) the W-2 is one of the most important tax documents.

-Employers are required by law to complete a Form W-2 for every employee to whom they pay a salary, wage, or other compensation.
+Employers are legally required to complete a Form W-2 for every employee to whom they pay a salary, wage, or other compensation.
 (This category of workers excludes contractors, whose total earnings are reported via a Form 1099.)

-- Copy A – This copy is sent by the employer to the Social Security Administration.
-(Side note: employers must also provide for the SSA Form W-3, a summary of all Forms W-2 completed, along with all Copies A submitted.)
+- Copy A – The employer sends this copy to the Social Security Administration.
+(Side note: employers must also provide the SSA with Form W-3, a summary of all Forms W-2 completed, along with all Copies A submitted.)

-- Copy B – This copy is sent to the employee, who then files it with their federal income tax returns.
+- Copy B – The employer sends this copy to the employee, who files it along with his or her tax return forms.

-- Copy C – This copy is sent to the employee.
+- Copy C – Copy C also comes to you, the employee.
 Copy C is yours to keep for your records.

 - Copy D – Employers retain this copy for their records.

-For most wage and salary earners, Form W-2 is the only document to report income.
+For most wage and salary earners, Form W-2 is the only income-reporting document they use.
 If you’ve held only one job throughout the tax year, your entire income will be on a single Form W-2.
-If you’ve switched jobs, your earlier employer is still required to provide a W-2 for wages you earned during the year.
+If you’ve switched jobs, each employer you worked for during the year must also provide you with a W-2.
 If you do any contract work on the side, your income will also involve one or more Forms 1099.